 Leaders of integrity or infamy found in The Book of Mormon provide the fodder for spiritual growth and self-improvement.
 It was made for us.

-One man changed his nation due to his conviction regarding freedom from oppression and freedom to worship God.
-Not allowing ANY person to stand in the way of keeping his people free, he dared go so far even if it meant spilling their blood.
-Captain Moroni is an influential character in the Book of Mormon historical drama and a pivotal spiritual leader in one ancient American nation's spiritual and political development, the Nephites.
+One person changed his nation due to a conviction regarding freedom from oppression and freedom to worship God.
+Not allowing ANY person to stand in the way of keeping his people free, he dared go so far--even if it meant spilling blood.
+Captain Moroni is an influential character in the Book of Mormon: Another Testament of Jesus Christ historical drama and a pivotal spiritual leader in one ancient American nation's spiritual and political development, the Nephites.

 Mormon included Captain Moroni's military/spiritual history in the Book of Mormon narrative to answer questions of loyalty, duty, freedom, and honor.
-This article contains the heroic perspective of what his experiences shed light to answer the question of what to do with those who do not have loyalty and duty to freedom and honor.
+This article contains the heroic perspective of what his experiences shed light to answer the question of what to do with those who do not have loyalty and duty to freedom and honor--what he did.

 Setting the Cultural Stage